Best Inversion Table Review – Top 5 Fittest List for November, 2022

 3. Health Mark Pro Max Inversion Therapy Table

 If price is no object and you’re looking for an alternative to the most-expensive Teeter Hang Ups models (the ones we didn’t review, because the EP 560 is a better buy at a lower price), the Health Mark Pro Max is the unit to check out.
-It’s priced well over $500, vastly more expensive than any other inversion table on our list – but that’s because it was originally created for use in professional therapy centers and has the extra features to match.
+It is vastly more expensive than any other inversion table on our list – but that’s because it was originally created for use in professional therapy centers and has the extra features to match.

 First of all, this table is one of the only non-motorized units you can buy for the home which will let you position yourself either face-down or face-up; the face-down position allows you to have a massage therapist do his or her work while you’re inverted.
 It’s also designed to accommodate everyone except the winner of the Guinness award for “world’s heaviest man,” since it can handle weight up to 600 pounds.
 That means the construction is as sturdy as you’ll ever see, with a heavy gauge steel frame that can’t be folded down.
 This puppy isn’t going anywhere (but will take you a while to assemble).

 There are six different pre-sets for inversion angle on the Pro Max which range all the way up to 180 degrees, and it’s designed for comfort with foam back supports, a cushy head/face rest, soft thigh and knee supports, comfortable rear and front ankle brackets, and 25 different height settings up to 6’6”.
 This table is way more than most people need for quick inversion sessions, but if nothing but the best will do (or you’re excited about the possibility of inversion massage), it’s a luxury that’s one-of-a-kind.

 The rundown on the Health Mark Pro Max Inversion Therapy Table: